-I first mentioned this idea in my introduction to Australian pull-ups.
-If you aren’t strong enough to do a pull-up (this goes for you too, ladies), this a great way to start to build toward it.
-Once you can do 3 sets of 10 without struggling (something that shouldn’t take too long for any reasonably fit, dedicated individual), it won’t be long before a pull-up is within your grasp.
+If you aren’t strong enough to do a pull-up, this is a great way to start to build toward your first rep. Once you can do 3 sets of 10 Aussies without struggling, it won’t be long before a pull-up is within your grasp.

 Using the Australian in a Superset

-The Australian pull-up can also be used as a superset after the standard kind if you are trying to increase your reps on pull-ups.
+The Australian pull-up can also be used in a superset after the standard kind if you are trying to increase your reps on pull-ups.

 Plyometric Australian Pull-up

-I like to turn the Australian pull-up into a plyometric exercise by switching between overhand and underhand grips on alternating reps.
-You can also switch back and forth from a wide grip to a narrow grip in an explosive fashion to mix up this exercise with a plyometric spin.
+As you progress with this exercise, you can turn the Australian pull-up into a plyometric movement by switching from a wide grip to a narrow grip on alternating reps.
+You can also switch back and forth from overhand and underhand grips in an explosive fashion to further increase the difficultly of this exercise.